NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 # Type Casting

-On This Page

-  1. Defining a Class Hierarchy for Type Casting

-  2. Checking Type

-  3. Downcasting

-  4. Type Casting for Any and AnyObject

 _Type casting_ is a way to check the type of an instance, and/or to treat that instance as if it is a different superclass or subclass from somewhere else in its own class hierarchy.

 Type casting in Swift is implemented with the `is` and `as` operators.
 These two operators provide a simple and expressive way to check the type of a value or cast a value to a different type.